 Gardening has seen a boom in the United Kingdom in recent times.
 Statistics surrounding the activity are amazing to behold, and reflect the true love and care that gardeners are showing for their craft.
 Whether it’s money spent, or the rise of television programmes on the subject, the favoured pastime is only growing from strength to strength in popularity.

-Although gardening is wrongly associated with lone elders who seek a new project, looking after your garden and growing your own veg is proven to be fundamentally therapeutic and good for your health.
+Gardening is no longer associated with retirees who seek a new project, looking after your garden and growing your own veg is proven to be fundamentally therapeutic and good for your health at any stage in life.
 Titled as a form of ‘Horticultural Healing’, gardening swaps the woes of society for the harmony of nature.
 Consequently, agriculture offers a broad range of advantages to anyone willing to take up the trowel.

 Gardening can be misconceived as being tedious, boring and nigh on pointless.
 Many look down on messing around in the dirt, and would rather live in a flat amidst a smog covered city.